analysis-tools-dev/static-analysis/README.md

 - [SonarAnalyzer.CSharp](https://github.com/SonarSource/sonar-dotnet) — These Roslyn analyzers allow you to produce Clean Code that is safe, reliable, and maintainable by helping you find and correct bugs, vulnerabilities, and code smells in your codebase.

-- [VSDiagnostics](https://github.com/Vannevelj/VSDiagnostics) :warning: — A collection of static analyzers based on Roslyn that integrates with VS.
+- [VSDiagnostics](https://github.com/Vannevelj/VSDiagnostics) — A collection of static analyzers based on Roslyn that integrates with VS.

 - [Wintellect.Analyzers](https://github.com/Wintellect/Wintellect.Analyzers) — .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.